Home

 files and check whether they match up.

-command which can be used to compose components at the command line.
+You can use the WAC CLI to compose components at the command line.

 Here component.wasm